tacoinfra/remote-signer/README.md

 former is a boolean and if true then all baking requests (preendorsement, endoresement, block) are allowed.
 The latter is a list of strings:
 "aye", "nay", or "pass".
 If this is defined then votes matching any of the string in the list are allowed.
+If the "allow_all" policy element is defined and true, then all requests are allowed.

 Next, a ChainRatchet is applied if the SignatureRequest is of type "baking".
 This is sometimes called a watermark in other remote signers.